G-Core/product-documentation/documentation/cdn/cdn-resource-options/compression/configure-gzip-and-brotli-compression.md

 The Brotli method has a higher compression ratio compared to Gzip, and the minimum file size that can be compressed is 128 bytes.

 CDN supports Brotli compression only when <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/enable-and-configure-origin-shielding" target="_blank">Origin Shielding</a> is activated.
 If a resource has no shielding set, the content will not be compressed even if the Brotli option is enabled.
-To activate Origin Shielding, please reach out to our [support team](mailto:support@gcore.com).
+To activate Origin Shielding, please reach out to our [technical support](mailto:support@gcore.com).

 You can specify the MIME types to be considered for Brotli compression.
 These types include: